lulav/LRS_Documentation/blog/2023-09-12-poliastro/index.md

 :::tip

-CITROS CLI in addition to other advantages also provides automatic ROS bag recording option, which allows user to use saved simulation results and export them! :)
+CITROS CLI, in addition to other benefits, also provides an automatic ROS bag recording option, which allows user to use saved simulation results and export them! :)

 :::

 ### Running Locally 🛋️
-Since all the preparations done, we can launch it locally (your project should be built and sourced before that, check the instructions above):
+Since all the preparations done, we can launch it locally (your project should be built and sourced before that):
 ```bash
 >>> citros run -n 'poliastro' -m 'local test run'
 ?
 Please choose the simulation you wish to run: